 - If you want puffier or fatter cookies, add a little bit more flour to the dough.
 You can also chill the dough before baking, and they will be thicker.

 - Use a Silpat or parchment paper on your baking sheet.
-Again this keeps the cookies from spreading too far as they bake.
+This keeps the cookies from spreading too far as they bake.

 - Scoop the dough out evenly.
 This will ensure that all your cookies are the same size and that they will all have the same consistency.

-- Do not over bake the cookies!
+- Do not over bake this chocolate chip cookie recipe!
 Cookies continue to bake after they come out of the oven.
 Let the cookies sit on the hot pan for a few minutes before removing them.